 Palestinian Voices: Poems and Poetry Resources

 In the past few months, the terrible ongoing violence against innocent civilians in Gaza has often left me feeling bereft of words.
 And while I feel that my own words fall short, I have been consciously seeking out and reading words by Palestinian authors and poets.
-In this post, I highlight five deeply moving poems (written in or translated into the English language) that touched my heart, and that will, I believe, reach and resonate with young readers.
+In this post, I highlight a few deeply moving poems (written in or translated into the English language) that touched my heart, and that will, I believe, reach and resonate with young readers.
 I share these poems in the hope that their messages may be more widely heard and amplified in classrooms around the world.

 Write My Name, Mamma by Zeina Azzam is one of Three Poems About Gaza published by Vox Populi.
 This searing work speaks captures the innocent voice of childhood, even as it gives body to terror and tragedy.
 It was inspired by a CNN report about how parents in Gaza have resorted to writing their children’s names on their legs to help identify them, in case the children or their parents are killed.
 I’ve been offline so long that I haven’t been keeping track of the online world - but I was not surprised to read that this poem, a testament to the strength of starkly-told truth, went viral on TW, where the poet may be found at @zeina3azzam.